bbuchsbaum/neuroarchive/README.md

 This package implements the core pieces of the LNA v2.0 format.
 The `write_lna()` and `read_lna()` helpers allow compressing numerical arrays using a sequence of transforms.
-The first available transform is `quant`, which performs simple integer quantisation.
+The simplest transform is `quant`, which performs integer quantisation, but Phase 2 adds `basis`/`embed` for PCA-style dimensionality reduction.

 ```r
 library(neuroarchive)